hzFishy/UnrealNotes/content/Unreal Engine/AI/AI perception.md

 > [!Warning] Warning about not using `OnPerceptionChange`
 > if not using that `bWantsToNotifyOnlyOnValueChange` will be false, making `OnTargetPerceptionForgotten` delegate never called when age expired.

+# Custom sight detection per actor
+See `IAISightTargetInterface` with `CanBeSeenFrom`